jlduan/fba/docs/_build/html/_sources/tutorials/multi-seq/PRJNA531855/tutorial.rst.txt

 in `McGinnis, C., et al. (2019)
 <https://doi.org/10.1038/s41592-019-0433-8>`_ with some modifications.
 A
 cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
-Set ``-v`` to create visualization plots.
+To generate visualization plots, set ``-v``.

 .. code:: console